-- Gathers food every Sunday for the Brattleboro Area Drop-In Center which provides a food shelf for the community.
+- We gather food every Sunday for the Brattleboro Area Drop-In Center which provides a food shelf for the community.
 Donations are left in a basket at the back of the sanctuary.

 - The Dove Project, run by the AIDS Project of Vermont, is a food collection program serving over 90 people living with and affected by HIV.
 Parishioners are invited to take a dove (located at the back of the sanctuary) and return the dove with the food or personal care product needed.
 The Dove Program works with 16 faith communities and the Brattleboro Co-op.
 The Outreach team donated funds to the Southern Vermont AIDS Project.

-- Supported the Walk-In Clinic to help them provide free prescription medication.
+- We have supported the Walk-In Clinic to help them provide free prescription medication.
 Please contact Shirley Hodgdon at 257-3040 for more information. (brattleborowalkinclinic.com).

-- Supported SIT’s Peace Camp, sponsored by the School for International Training, in the summer.
-St. Michael’s provides hospitality and other services for the students.
-Please contact Laura Lewis at 258-4839.
+- St. Michael’s provides hospitality for summer students at SIT’s Peace Camp, sponsored by the School for International Training, Please contact Laura Lewis at 258-4839.

 - Parishioners participated in the Jerusalem Peacebuilders, a leadership camp for Israeli, Palestinian, and American teens by cooking, inviting the campers to their homes, and witnessing the discussions.
 The campers came to the church to talk about their experience.
 Call Dorothy Porter at 254-0068 or go to facebook.com/JerusalemPeacebuilders to learn more.